Our complete cylinder head assemblies include the following machining operations and superior quality parts:

 Confidentially: We don’t tell nobody anything: We will only discuss the work performed to the heads with the permission of the person who purchased them.
 Customers’ names and their purchases will never be discussed with anyone except the original owner.

 There you have it.
 A complete set of Brzezinski Racing cylinder heads.
-They are an investment you will have for many years.
+They are an investment you will have for many years, and hopefully, many wins.